 4- Manufacturer Grade Wire:

 This Wire is included in the self-install kits in all of them.
-Whatever gauge you choose, it is moderate quality and lighter weight and helps keep the cost of shipping and installation low.
+Whatever gauge you choose, it is of moderate quality and lighter weight and helps keep the cost of shipping and installation low.

-It’s a good wire, but it cannot withstand the elements as a professional quality wire.
+It’s a good wire, but it cannot withstand the elements of a professional quality wire.
 The coating on the Wire is susceptible to cracks and, over time, exposes the copper, making it more susceptible to being damaged.

 This could lead to issues that affect the performance of your pet fence.
-Since finding, digging wire breakages and fixing them is an uphill task at best, many prefer upgrading to high-quality Wire at the beginning.
+Since finding, digging wire breakages, and fixing them is an uphill task at best, many prefer upgrading to high-quality Wire at the beginning.

 5- Professional Grade Wire:

 The initial cost for premium grade wire is higher than the manufacturer grade wire.
 There are a lot of advantages to using pro-grade Wire for your dog’s fence.

 The Wire used for dog fences that are professional-grade is more resistant to freezing conditions, sunlight exposure expansion and contraction in the soil, exposure to water, and general wear and wear and tear.